okrupa/MIR_master/README.md

 This library was created to allow the user to train his own semi-supervised prototype network and on its basis to tag audio files.

+To prepare the environment, run commands from the **setup.sh** file.

 To train your model, go to the *src* folder and then train choosen prototypical network
 ```
 cd src